himikkhulbe/Spotify-Clone/README.md

 # Spotify Clone

-This is a spotify clone using CSS.
+This is a spotify clone using HTML & CSS.
 Created on a local system by Himik Khulbe.